Survival guide for dating a mono

 I feel there's often enough a bit of condescension toward monos, unfortunately.

 In my relationship with a married poly man, I, too, came here seeking some understanding of how this could work.
-He promised to guide me in 'his world' but then got angry when I asked questions--I think because he couldn't really answer them.
+He promised to guide me in 'his world,' but then got angry when I asked questions--I think because he couldn't really answer them.
 So I sought information all over the web.

-In my opinion, the upshot of my relationship was that I did poly better than he and his wife.
+In my opinion, the upshot of my relationship was that I did poly better than he and his wife did.
 Prior to me, his only serious relationships had lasted barely over a year and had always been very long distance.
 She couldn't handle him being in love with someone right there, and it lasting and lasting.
 She started playing games, basically practiced a silent veto that left no doubt who was the one who got all the privileges and who was going to be treated as a second class partner, until I got disgusted and broke up with him.

 What I have seen on the forum is that the Vs that work are usually multiple men and one woman.
 I have my own ideas about why.
 I'll just say in my case, I believe she couldn't handle it.
 She was jealous and insecure.

-One other thing I'm guessing from what I've seen since I broke up with him, is that there was an unspoken rule that I was supposed to be her bestie and get sexual with her.
-But nobody was going to admit to me that they had this expectation in order for women to stay in his life.
+One other thing I'm guessing from what I've seen since I broke up with him, is that there was an unspoken rule that I was supposed to be her bestie and get sexual with her, but nobody was going to admit to me that they had this expectation in order for women to stay in his life.

 "the thread doesn't meet expectations."
 What is the purpose in that?
 Going around to this thread and that thread only to post, "I wanted to like this thread but it sucks" isn't very useful!

-The point that I had in mind when I posted -- chagrined apologies for unnecessary blurriness but I was under influence of antihistamines. :(
+Chagrined apologies for unnecessary blurriness.
+I was under influence of antihistamines. :(

-I totally ADORE discussion, & someone who puts their proverbial nuts on the fire for a deeply-held & well-considered opinion gets overt props from me... but I'm a bit wary of mere trolling.
+The point that I had in mind when I posted was, I totally ADORE discussion, and someone who puts their proverbial nuts on the fire for a deeply-held and well-considered opinion gets overt props from me, but I'm a bit wary of mere trolling.

 I feel there's often enough a bit of condescension toward monos, unfortunately.